 Accidents happen and for best results, act fast.
 If you spill food on your rug, the rst step should be trying to scrape it off using a plastic spatula, and then sponge the area with water to remove the rest of the stain.

-If you spill liquid on the rug, use a clean, white, plain absorbent cloth or plain white paper towels to soak up the liquid and then dilute the stain with water.
+If you spill liquid on a 100% Wool or 100% Polypropylene rug follow these guidelines, for rugs made from alternative fibres please seek specialist cleaning.
+Use a clean, white, plain absorbent cloth or plain white paper towels to soak up the liquid and then dilute the stain with water.
 BLOT excessive liquid - NEVER RUB and continue the process until as much as the stain as possible has been removed.

 All items of furniture in a home are subject to wear and tear but there are ways to prolong the life of your rug.